 As a result, digital transformation is now the new ordinary.
-It is what required to remain competitive in the marketplace with increasing customers’ demand.
+It is required to remain competitive in the marketplace with increasing customers demand.

-By joining the digital pool, Indonesia is set to bring the economic growth to another whole new level – a forecast of US$150 billion economic impact (10% GDP) every year by 2025.
+By joining the digital pool, Indonesia is set to bring economic growth to another whole new level – a forecast of US$150 billion economic impacts (10% GDP) every year by 2025.

 For businesses in Indonesia that choose to accept the change by not falling behind everyone else and reap its benefits, a long and bright operational future is ahead.

 However, this digital revolution is relatively new in Indonesia, and thus there are still a lot of opportunities for investors and entrepreneurs to tap into.

 According to McKinsey&Company and their research among 20 selected markets in the world, Indonesia is still at its preliminary stage of digitalization.

 Here’s the interesting fact—though in its nascent stage of digitalization, Indonesia’s population is considered the most active in terms of digital users and the country is one of the largest hubs of digital startups in the world.

 Without aligning the digital transformation initiatives to well-defined strategies, companies are destined to fail in this game.
 Businesses can focus on the following ways to boost their winning chances.

 Fun, personalized, fast, and interactive user experience is what most customers look for.